dreal/benchmarks/README.md

 Send an email to soonhok@cs.cmu.edu including:

  - Benchmark files (``.smt2``, ``.drh``, etc)
- - Short description about the benchmark
+ - Short description about the benchmark including authors and sources
  - (Optional) Expected answers for the files (``UNSAT`` or ``SAT`` with assignments)
- - (Optional) License
+ - (Optional) License and Citations if any
  - (Optional) Instructions to generate the benchmark

 Feel free to fork the ``dreal/benchmark`` repository and make a [pull-request][github-pr].